getsentry/sentry/docs/beacon.rst

 - A technical contact email (``SENTRY_ADMIN_EMAIL``)
 - General anonymous statistics on the data pattern (such as the number of users)
+- Names and version of the installed Python modules

 Note: The contact email is utilized for security announcements, and will never be used outside of such.